manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 binlog_max_log_size
 ~~~~~~~~~~~~~~~~~~~

 Maximum binary log file size.
-Optional, default is 0 (do not reopen
+Optional, default is 268435456, or 256Mb.
-binlog file based on size).

 A new binlog file will be forcibly opened once the current binlog file
 reaches this limit.
 This achieves a finer granularity of logs and can
 yield more efficient binlog disk usage under certain borderline
 workloads.
+0 means do not reopen binlog file based on size.

 Example: